PavanGangireddy/setup-files/react-native-setup-files/ubuntu/README.md

   KVM acceleration can be used
   ```

-- Use the following command to install KVM in linux:
+- If the above output is not seen then use the following command to install KVM:

   ```sh
   sudo apt-get install qemu-kvm libvirt-bin ubuntu-vm-builder bridge-utils ia32-libs-multiarch